Personal Accident Insurance: Scottish Rugby’s Regulation

 Other than in the very limited circumstances set out in SDR 23, it is compulsory for all member clubs to participate in Scottish Rugby’s Club Accident Insurance Scheme.
-Under the Scheme clubs are required to return an insurance Proposal Form to the Union by 15 September each year.
+Under the Scheme clubs are normally required to return an insurance Proposal Form to the Union by 15 September each year.
+Due to the Covid-19 pandemic this has been extended to 30 September 2020.
 Failure to meet this deadline may lead to the club being suspended from playing or training, and ultimately being removed from membership of the Union.
 The key club documents in relation to the Scheme are:

 The Scheme provides free catastrophic injury cover to those playing for an insured team.
 In addition Scottish Rugby strongly recommends that all clubs (a) discuss with their players whether the optional temporary injury cover should be taken out by the club; and (b) recommend to their players that they each consider whether, in their personal circumstances, they should be making further insurance provision for themselves.

 All schools affiliated to Scottish Rugby benefit from Scottish Rugby’s Schools’ Personal Accident Scheme.
 There is no requirement for the affiliated school to return a proposal form or to declare the number of teams requiring to be covered.
 Catastrophic injury cover is automatic for affiliated schools.

 In accordance with SDR 16 Match Approvals and Permission to Tour, games involving “scratch teams” are only permitted with the prior written approval of Scottish Rugby.
 One of the key requirements for approval is that any scratch team has in place appropriate insurance cover.
 Cover can be effected by submitting a single match Proposal Form together with the appropriate remittance.